yutayamate/functree-cli/README.md

 ```bash
 $ cd functree-cli
 ```
-Install FuncTree-CLI to your system using [npm](https://github.com/npm/npm):
+Install FuncTree-CLI on your system by using [npm](https://github.com/npm/npm):
 ```bash
 $ npm install -g
 ```